-Texas Instruments has discovered a timing anomaly in the TL16C752B.
+Texas Instruments has discovered a timing anomaly in two of its newest products in the UART family, namely the TL16C752 and TL16C752B.

-The problem only occurs under a special set of circumstances (non-FIFO mode) and can be worked around by using certain timing.
+The problem only occurs under a special set of circumstances (non-FIFO mode), and can be worked around by using certain timing.
 Depending on actual system application, some customers may not see this problem.
-There are currently no plans to fix this problem, because it is felt that it is a minor issue.
-It is unlikely the device is used in non-FIFO mode, and if it is, the software workaround does not have a significant impact on throughput (< 1%).
+There are currently no plans to fix this problem because it is felt that it is a minor issue.
+It is unlikely the device will be used in non-FIFO mode, and if it is, the software workaround will not have a significant impact on throughput,